browserengineering/book/book/invalidation.md

 - making rendering idempotent allows us skip redundant work while guaranteeing that the page will look the same;
-- a good browser aims for the principle of incremental performance: the cost of an change should be proportional to size of the change, not the size of the page as a whole;
+- a good browser aims for the principle of incremental performance: the cost of a change should be proportional to size of the change, not the size of the page as a whole;
 - cache invalidation is difficult and error-prone, and justifies careful abstractions like `ProtectedField`;